taranasus/TaraHUDVitureXR/WORKTRACKER.md

 For now it doesn't need to be styalized like in the game, just implement whatever gets us faster to the goal of showing a minimap on the HUD with the user's location at its centre.

 You need to follow the implementation plan written down here minimap_implementation_plan.md in order to do this implementation succesfully.
+- I no longer want to support both the 2D and 3D modes inside of the HUD.
+It's too much duplication of work.
+The toggle between 2d and 3d modes must be removed.
+It should always be forced to display in 2D mode.
+If 3D mode is detected it should be switched back to 2D mode.
+All 3D mode related code should be deleted from the project.
+Only 2D mode should be supported.
+- Fixed app startup crashes by implementing a solution to disable Android Studio startup agents that were causing issues on certain devices.
+Added TaraHUDApplication class and StartupAgentHelper to prevent crashes related to fs-verity errors and code_cache/startup_agents issues.

 ## ON HOLD
 - Not possible in current version of SDK (1.0.7) but dev team said they're working on it so might be in the next version when it drops.
 On hold for now.- Make it automatically switch the glasses to be transparent (not opaque) when the app starts.